How to Find Amazon FBA Wholesale Suppliers

 Before you can start your wholesale business on Amazon, you need to obtain a reseller’s permit.
 This permit allows you to purchase products in bulk without paying sales tax, which you will collect from customers when you resell the items.

 Select a specific category and subcategories of products to focus on.
-Consider your interests, market research, and potential for profit.
+Consider your interests, find a balance between category popularity and competition (the most popular categories are always highly competitive), and potential for profit.
 A well-defined niche helps you focus your efforts.
-Consider factors like demand, competition, and profitability when choosing your niche.
+Consider factors like demand and profitability when choosing your product category.

 Step 3.
 Choose a potential supplier